16 min read

 Notable Vegan Restaurants in NYC

-Below are some celebrated NYC vegan eateries, showcasing the scene’s diversity and innovation:
+Below are some celebrated vegan restaurants NYC has to offer, showcasing the scene’s diversity and innovation:

 • Eleven Madison Park (Manhattan) – A world-renowned fine-dining restaurant (3 Michelin stars) that went fully vegan in 2021.
 It remains one of the city’s most famous eateries, known for luxurious plant-based tasting menus and even a VIP garage entry for celebrity guests.